jayrcausal/jayrcausal.github.io/_pages/about.md

 - Causal Inference:  causal graphical models and applied causal inference
 - Precision Medicine: causal discovery and representation learning in cell perturbation,genetic causal mechanism for treatment regimen planning and root-cause of disease.

+For NYU students interested causal inference research, I write the [notes](https://jr5674.wixsite.com/mysite/causal-inference-course) for causal inference courses

+_I am going to plan an interview series on the topics,**Talking to Causality**, a unique theme where I will invite and talk to big-names in causal inference research.
+Those interviews will be recorded as a public resource for people to watch according to their personal interest.
+Please check back later._